qmlbook/qt6book/docs/ch12-networking/serve-qml.md

 Or just point your browser to the location.
 Your browser does not understand QML and will not be able to render the document through.

-Hopefully, Qt 6 provides such a browser in the form of the `qml` binary.
+Fortunately, Qt 6 provides such a browser in the form of the `qml` binary.
 You can directly load a remote QML document by using the following command:

 ```sh
 qml http://localhost:8080/RemoteComponent.qml